Ian Rawlinson (Chair);

 How much time does it take up?

-Meetings are held generally every 6 or so week and may last up to about 2 hours, depending on the agenda set for the meeting to discuss.
+Meetings are held generally every 2 months (i.e. 6 per year) and may last up to about 2 hours, depending on the agenda set for the meeting to discuss.
 In addition to the regular meetings, councillors are required to do some preparation work for the meeting and may get involved in some of the actions the council take up.
 Such tasks are not onerous and probably an average of an hour or so a week is more than enough.